Making Sense of Reading Levels for Parents

 The Lexile measure is shown as a number with an "L" after it.
 For example, "600L” is 600 Lexile measure.
 Take a look at the Lexile-to-grade-level correspondence charts from MetaMetrics to see typical Lexile measures compared to grade-level performance.
 Keep in mind that when you’re looking to determine a student’s reading “sweet spot,” it is important to look at his or her Lexile reader measure as more of a range to correspond with Lexile text measures, from 100L below to 50L above the reported measure.

-Edmentum’s Reading Eggs and Exact Path both offer Lexile measures based on the individual student’s skill level in the program.
-If your learner is using either or both programs, he or she is already receiving a Lexile measure that can be used to find just-right books.
+Edmentum’s Exact Path offers Lexile measures based on the individual student’s skill level in the program.
+If your learner is using this program, they are already receiving a Lexile measure that can be used to find just-right books.

 So you know your child’s reading level—now what?